WS-Jedp/juno-web-exp/README.md

-# juno-web-exp
+# JUNO
-The web experience of Juno
+This project is based in the web application for Juno, one person creative studio